ninfo-py/ninfo/README.md

 plugin_class = fun_plugin
 ```

-If installed, this plugin can be ran as follows:
+If installed, this plugin can be run as follows:

     >>> from ninfo import Ninfo
     >>> p = Ninfo()